 By Kristin Granero

-Actress Tia Mowry-Hardrict spoke with MyLifetime.com about her new movie "A Very Vintage Christmas" (Premieres Wednesday, November 27 at 8/7c), her most valuable belongings and the most precious gift of all.
+Actress Tia Mowry-Hardrict spoke with MyLifetime.com about her movie "A Very Vintage Christmas", her most valuable belongings and the most precious gift of all.

 This movie centers around some romantic mementos your character Dodie uncovers in a box at her vintage store.
 Do you have any vintage items that have special meaning to you?

 My mom is really into scrapbooking and recently gave me several photo albums spanning from when she was a teenager to her getting married and having kids—including baby photos of us.

 Dodie leans on Edward (Jesse Hutch) to help her look for Carl and Ginger, given his knowledge of the town.
 Do you think she's surprised to find how much she enjoys spending time with him?

 Yes, because she's a woman who loves vintage and old things and then meets this guy who is very current and trendy.
 Off the bat, you wouldn't think they'd have much in common, but that's the cool thing about love—opposites do attract.
 Even though they have opposite interests, they have an appreciation of real love in common, and that's what draws them together—finding out who this box belongs to.
 By working together, they fall in love.

 One of the things Dodie and Edward find in the box is a movie ticket for 'It's a Wonderful Life,' which they then end up watching together.
 Are there any black-and-white classics that you watch around the holidays or from time to time?

 'It's a Wonderful Life,' for sure.
 That's a classic right there!
 I had a lot of fun paying tribute to that movie, because I feel the same way about it in real life.